-You might need to clean the wounds at home – the vet will advise you on how to do this and what to use.
-You will also need to take your dog in for follow up checks with the vet to make sure the wounds are healing and assess whether any further treatment is required.
+You might need to clean the wounds at home—the vet will advise you on how to do this and what to use.
+You will also need to take your dog in for follow-up checks with the vet to ensure the wounds are healing and assess whether further treatment is required.

 Prompt veterinary treatment is essential to avoid complications, and as long as you follow your vet’s instructions regarding antibiotics, pain relief, and wound cleaning, the prognosis is very good.
 For most minor squirrel bites, infection and wounds heal well over the course of a few days or weeks, depending on how severe they were to start with.

 Squirrel bites are unlikely to cause serious harm to your pooch.
 But avoiding your dog getting up close and personal with a squirrel in the first place is key to preventing it from happening.
 Avoiding walks where there are lots of squirrels, keeping your dog on a lead, and having lots of tasty treats to call them back with can really help.